acch/XML-to-bootstrap/README.md

 2. Several options are available for getting the code:

    - Download the latest [release](https://github.com/acch/XML-to-bootstrap/releases/latest) and extract to a local directory
-   - Clone the repo: `git clone https://github.com/acch/XML-to-bootstrap.git`
+   - Clone the repository: `git clone https://github.com/acch/XML-to-bootstrap.git`

 3. Once code is downloaded, `cd` into the directory and install necessary prerequisites (including [Grunt](https://gruntjs.com/) and [Bower](https://bower.io/)):